 Count Backward from 10

 Just as with counting up to 10, number songs are a great way to help kids catch on to counting backward.
 You can also watch the numbers counting down on a microwave or digital timer to explore this concept.
 Or pretend to set off rockets with a countdown from 10!

 Count Your Chickens

-Your child can practice counting up to 10 by collecting her assigned number of hidden 'chickens' and then counting them out loud to make sure she has found the right amount.Do This Activity
+Your child can practice counting up to 10 by collecting an assigned number of hidden 'chickens' and then counting them out loud to make sure the right amount was collected.Do This Activity

 Make a (Little) Mess

 Sometimes a little sensory play can help reinforce learning.
 Spray some shaving cream on a cookie sheet and spread it flat.
 Then call out a number between zero and 10 and have your child practice "writing" the number in the shaving cream.
 You can try the same game with finger paints as well.

 Curious George is helping to fill the toy store with bouncy balls.
 Your child can practice counting skills while helping George fill the store.Play This Game